 Tasks are usually executed by providers of the Tasker type (task peer).
-A Job contains a service context called control context that describes the control strategy for the job exertion.
+A Job contains a service context called control context that describes the control strategy for the Job.
 Dedicated service providers of the Jobber type (job peer also called rendezvous peer), interpret and execute a job's control context in terms of the job's nested exertions accordingly.
 A Jobber manages a shared context (shared execution state) for the job federation and provides a substitution for input context parameter mappings.
 A Jobber creates a federation of required service providers (Taskers and Jobbers) in runtime.
 A SORCER peer (Servicer) that is unable to execute an Exertion for any reason forwards the Exertion to any available Servicer matching the exertion's PROCESS signature and returns the resulting exertion back to its requestor.
+In Figure 6, a job federation is illustrated with late bindings for all signatures in all component exertions.